livepeer/org/content/ecosystem/index.md

   hero_eyebrow: Submit a project to be included in the showcase
 apps_section:
   title: Video Apps
-  description: Built with Livepeer Studio.
+  description: Built with Livepeer Studio
 video_section:
   title: Developer Tools
   description: >-